Elite-Modding-Team/ThaumicTweaker/README.md

 - Fixed Primal Crusher re-equipping when repairing
 - Fixed Research Table shift-click interaction for Paper and Scribing Tools
 - Fixed Thaumatorium causing a crash when interacting with some item insertion/extraction methods
+- Fixed Thaumometer displaying particles when stored in first hotbar slot

 ---